Get exclusive member benefits & effect social change. Join Today

 Babies are born with a full set of teeth underneath their gums.
 During the first year of life, these teeth begin to cut through the gums.

 These teeth break through the gums in stages.
 Typically, the classic bottom teeth — often referred to as pegs — come in first, followed by the top middle teeth.
-From this point on, the remaining teeth will cut through the gums over a period of two years, according to the American Academy of Pediatrics.
+From this point on, the remaining teeth will cut through the gums over a period of three years, according to the American Academy of Pediatrics.
 Some children may even get their full sets of teeth after 2 years of age.

 Each infant has a unique mix of symptoms during teething.
-The most common symptoms are irritability and a lack of appetite.
+The most common symptoms are mild irritability and a lack of appetite.

-Normally, babies will show at least one or two of the following symptoms when they begin to teethe:
+Many babies have few or no symptoms when their teeth break through the gums.
+Some babies will show at least one or two of the following symptoms when they begin to teethe:

 While teething is a natural process, there are some tried and true methods to help relieve your baby’s discomfort.
 You can try rubbing your child’s gums with a damp washcloth, a clean finger, or a special gum-rubbing finger pad.